 Note: Our Podcast, “A Year and a Day: Divorce Without Destruction”, was created to be heard, but we provide text transcripts to make this information accessible to everyone.
 All transcripts on our website are created using a combination of speech recognition software and human transcribers and could contain errors.

 Jaime Davis: Welcome to Episode Four of Season Three of “A Year and a Day.”
-I’m your host, Jamie Davis.
+I’m your host, Jaime Davis.
 You may have noticed that it has been quite some time since we have been able to record an episode.
 And here we are almost six months later, still in the midst of a pandemic and still unable to record in person.
 So today I will be speaking via Skype with fellow family law, attorney Lynn McNally.
 Lynn is a board certified family law specialist and partner with the Smith Debnam Law Firm here in Raleigh.
 You may recall that Lynn has joined us on previous episodes of the podcast, and we are glad to have her back with us today.
 Lynn and I will be discussing how COVID might impact your divorce and whether now is a good time to separate or not.
 So here’s our call.

 Jaime Davis: Hi Lynn.